rca(1) General Commands Manual rca(1)

 stack, and then push the entire saved snapshot.
 (The mark is set

-as a convenience for later uses of the restored entries.)
+as a convenience for later use of the restored entries.)
 A full

 exact copy of the stack is ensured by -1 mark snapshot followed